visualinteractivedata/visualinteractivedata.github.io/phd-graphics-medicine.md

 ## Aim

-To visualise individual care pathways to individuals in later life to help understand, explore, and discuss with doctors and family members.
+To visualise personalised care pathways to individuals in later life to help understand, explore, and discuss with doctors and family members.

 ## Objectives
-Develop innovative methods for depicting, visualising, and discovering complex care pathways in later life, drawing on process modelling and interactive data visualisation.
+* Develop innovative methods for depicting, visualising, and discovering complex care pathways in later life, drawing on process modelling and interactive data visualisation.
-Employ Natural Language Processing methods to extract key information regarding care pathways from medical guidelines and other data, e.g., EHRs.
+* Employ Natural Language Processing methods to extract key information regarding care pathways from medical guidelines and other data, e.g., electronic health records.
-Investigate the needs of people in later life with respect to visualising and communicating complex care pathways.
+* Investigate the needs of people in later life with respect to visualising and communicating complex care pathways.
-Evaluate how our novel visualisation approach can support understanding, exploration, and discussion by working closely with people in later life.
+* Evaluate how our novel visualisation approach can support understanding, exploration, and discussion by working closely with people in later life.

 ## Supervisor Team